Miserlou/Loop/README.md

     FALSE
     $

-Or until it matches a regular expression with `--until-error`:
+Or until it matches a regular expression with `--until-match`:

     $ loop 'date' --until-match "(\d{4})"
     Thu May 17 10:51:03 EDT 2018